U.S. Olympic Committee moves to oust USA Gymnastics following Larry Nassar scandal

 "This is a situation in which there are no perfect solutions," Sarah Hirshland, chief executive of the Olympic committee, or USOC, said in a statement.
 "Seeking to revoke recognition is not a conclusion that we have come to easily."

-Steve Penny resigned as chief executive in March 2017 a week after the USOC called for his ouster; he is charged with felony tampering with evidence in the Nassar case.
-His replacement, Mary Bono, a former U.S. representative from California, resigned just a few days after taking the position following a controversial tweet anti-Nike tweet about NFL quarterback Colin Kaepernick.
+Steve Penny resigned as chief executive in March 2017, a week after the USOC called for his ouster; he is charged with felony tampering with evidence in the Nassar case.
+His replacement, Mary Bono, a former U.S. representative from California, resigned just a few days after taking the position following a controversial anti-Nike tweet about the former NFL quarterback Colin Kaepernick.

-The FBI is also under scrutiny for its handling of the allegations against Nassar.
-The Justice Department's inspector general has opened an investigation and has contacted several victims.
+USA Gymnastics' board resigned en masse in January, and a new board was established in June.
+The new board said in a statement Monday that it "inherited an organization in crisis with significant challenges that were years in the making."

+"Substantial work remains — in particular, working with the plaintiffs and USA Gymnastics' insurers to resolve the ongoing litigation as quickly as possible," it said.
+"We will continue to prioritize our athletes' health and safety and focus on acting in the best interests of the greater gymnastics community."

 In an open letter to all gymnasts and the U.S. gymnastics community, Hirshland said Monday that USA Gymnastics "continues to struggle to change its culture, to rebuild its leadership and to effectively serve its membership."

-"You deserve better," she wrote, writing that "the challenges facing the organization are simply more than it is capable of overcoming in its current form."
+"You deserve better," she wrote, adding that "the challenges facing the organization are simply more than it is capable of overcoming in its current form."

 "Even weeks ago, I hoped there was a different way forward.
-But we now believe that is no longer possible," she wrote.
-She wrote that the USOC would make sure that training and competitions continue as usual.
+But we now believe that is no longer possible," she said.
+She wrote that the USOC would make sure that training and competitions continued as usual.

 "Young people will continue to participate, refine their techniques and have fun," Hirshland promised.
 "Our Team USA athletes will continue to inspire us through their incredible accomplishments.
 We will ensure support for the Olympic hopefuls who may represent us in Tokyo in 2020."